JonmarCorpuz/SecondBrain/Networking - Data Storage.md

 ## Block Storage

-Block storage is storage technology that takes any data and divides it into fixed, equal sized blocks while assigning each block a unique identifier, and then distributes those blocks across the storage network to balance efficiency and functionality
+Block storage is storage technology that takes any data, divides it into fixed sized blocks, assigns each block a unique identifier, and then distributes those blocks across the storage network to balance efficiency and functionality

 * Stores the divided data blocks on underlying physical storage, which all gets reassembled together when a user requests the data
-* Fast, reliable, and easy to access
+* Allows the data to be easily retrieved by assigning each block their own memory address
 * Not constrained to specific network environments
 * Reduces data transfer overhead by using limited metadata
 * Allows servers to efficiently access and retrieve data in block storage by using unique identifiers assigned to each block for read/write operations